-This chapter describes the wireless modem router settings for administering and maintaining the router and home network.
+This chapter describes the modem router settings for administering and maintaining the router and home network.

-Note: For security reasons, the wireless modem router has its own user name and password that default to admin and password.
+Note: For security reasons, the modem router has its own user name admin and its password that defaults to password.
 You can and should update your password regularly.
-See Change Password and Login Time-Out on page 33.
+See Change Password and Login Time-Out on page 27.